asvetliakov/typescript-snapshots-plugin/README.md

     }]
 ```

-**If your using VScode, tell it to use your local project TS version instead the VSCode bundled one**
+**If you are using VScode, tell it to use your local project TS version instead the VSCode bundled one**

 ### Configuration
 In most cases you must be OK with default configuration.
-If this doesn't work for you, plugin exposes two options:
+If it doesn't work for you, the plugin exposes two options:

 **snapshotCallIdentifiers**
 List of snapshot matching call identifiers, such as ```toMatchSnapshot()```, default: